Rosember10/Rosember10/readme.md

 # 👋 Hello there  !

-🚀 I am a passionate Full Stack Web Developer with hands-on experience in web application design, development and optimization, looking to solve user needs to create digital experiences.
+🚀 I am a passionate Web Developer with hands-on experience in web application design, development and optimization, looking to solve user needs to create digital experiences.

 🛠 Proficient in JavaScript (React), PHP (Laravel) and SQL.